websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/renamed-language-keys.md

 [`liferay-[dxp|portal]/modules/apps/portal-language/portal-language-lang`](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/modules/apps/portal-language/portal-language-lang)

 Liferay's modules use the [`portal-language-lang`](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/modules/apps/portal-language/portal-language-lang/src/main/resources/content) language keys and continue to use the [`portal-impl`](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/portal-impl/src/content) language keys.
-Most key names are preserved, but many keys have been refactored into multiple new keys that accomodate module-specific values.
+Most key names are preserved, but many keys have been refactored into multiple new keys that accommodate module-specific values.

 Where modules used language keys with the same name but different values, `portal-language-lang` provides new language keys with module-specific suffixes.
 For example, the `portal-store-gcs` and `portal-store-s3` modules had language keys named `bucket-name-help`.
 These modules now use language keys that start with `bucket-name-help`, but end with a module-specific suffix.